cecardev/tdd-in-go/chapter 1/README.md

-# Chapter 1:Getting the grips with test driven development
+# Chapter 1: Getting the grips with test driven development

 This chapter introduce the principles and benefits of Test Driven Development.